 Major techniques adopted while undertaking bottom fishing can be broadly classified into two techniques:

-- Technical Analysis: Under this investors buy those securities which have fallen fast from their highs and are at oversold levels with their relative strength indicator (RSI) at oversold levels.
-Such Analysis when supported by volume and other long-term trend analyses can instill more confidence for the investor to do bottom fishing.
+- Technical Analysis: Under this, investors buy those securities which have fallen fast from their highs and are at oversold levels with their relative strength indicator (RSI).
+When supported by volume and other long-term trend analyses, such Analysis can instill more confidence in the investor to do bottom fishing.

-- Fundamental Analysis: Under this, the investor undertakes value investing whereby the rationale is the fall in prices doesn’t justify the intrinsic value of the security.
-Fall in price may be on account of bad quarter result or temporary lockdown in business.
-Those undertaking bottom fishing using fundamental analysis are usually buying from a medium-term perspective.
+- Fundamental Analysis: Under this, the investor undertakes value investing, whereby the rationale is the fall in prices doesn’t justify the security’s intrinsic value.
+The price fall may be due to bad quarter results or a temporary lockdown in business.
+Those undertaking bottom fishing using fundamental analysis usually buy from a medium-term perspective.

 - It offers a greater reward in a short period.
-In case the security makes a reversal the reward potential is more and fast compared to normal investments.
+If the security makes a reversal, normal investments are comparatively slower in terms of reward potential compared to the strategy.

 - It can be supported by technical setups where security is deemed oversold on multiple time frames due to heavy selling without any underlying change in its fundamentals and business prospects.